asn10038/AI_HW/HW_1/WrittenPortion.md

 **4) Consider the case of controlling a single insect, but the maze now contains G spiders patrolling a known, periodic path.
 At a given time step t each guard g is at a position given by known functions.**

 a) How do any of the environment properties change?
-* I don't think any of the environment properties change.
+* Now the environment is dynamic since the position of the bugs changes over time.

 b) What is a possible state space description?
-* All possible locations of the agent, the guards, and the goals.
+* All possible locations of the agent, the guards, and the goal.

 c) What is the size of the state space and a non-trivial heuristic
 * All permutations of the agent and the two guards placed on the board.
 A non trivial heuristic